Material Insights

 Yes, it's possible to mix recycled filament with virgin filament.
 However, keep in mind that the properties and characteristics of the resulting print might vary depending on the ratio of recycled to virgin filament.
 Experimentation will help you find the right balance for your specific projects.

-Can I Recycle Failed 3D Prints into Filament?
+Can I recycle failed 3D prints into filament?

 Yes, failed 3D prints can be recycled into filament, aligning with the philosophy of minimizing waste.
 However, it's important to ensure that the failed prints are made from recyclable plastics and are free from contaminants that could affect the quality of the filament.